 This guide presents a range of solutions for removing dog urine odor from household furniture.
 By using the below tips, you will be able to increase your odds of eliminating your furniture’s funk.

 The following steps are essential to removing the unwanted urine odors and returning your furniture back to normal.

 Once cushions have been urinated on, you are in a race against time before the urine seep through within the cracks of the furniture.
 Once this happens, it will be increasingly difficult to remove the stench.
 If the cushion was not urinated on, move forward with the next step.

 Begin blotting the area where the urine has soaked in with a dry towel.
 Be sure to use your full body weight while you press to ensure that you absorb all of the unwanted moisture from the padding.

 3 Water Down

 You will want to dilute this substance within the padding.
 Continually pour water on the affected area, blotting it up shortly afterwards.
 After doing this 2-3 times, the furniture will be ready to receive an enzyme solution.

 4 Enzyme Solution – Do Not Use On Leather

 Enzyme solutions contain active enzymes that eat through organics like urine and leave freshness behind.
-They can be purchased at most pet store and large super markets, and are essential to when pet accidents of this nature occur.
+It is often recommend by vets, can be purchased at most pet store and large super markets, and are essential to when pet accidents of this nature occur.
 To use, pour enzyme solution on affected area and leave to sit for a day.
 After a day has passed, blot out excess and allow furniture to air dry.